-These articles mix my own analysis of the world of editing with interviews I have done with film professionals.
+These articles mix my own analysis of storytelling in the edit, plus interviews I have done with film professionals.

-A completed film has secrets.
-The editing work that brought it to perfection is invisible.
-In these interviews I talk to editors, directors and producers about films I admire to expose the creative decisions that help bring these gems to our screens.
+When a film is finished, the thousands of editing decisions that brought it to perfection are invisible.
+Here, I talk to editors, directors and producers about films I admire to uncover the creative decisions that brought them to our screens.

 'I don't know a film in the universe which doesn't drag in spots.'

 Susan Brand talks with Colin Vaines